Jeopardy!: Gameplay

-Each game of Jeopardy! features three contestants competing in three rounds: the Jeopardy! round, the Double Jeopardy! round, and the Final Jeopardy! round.
+Each game of Jeopardy! features three contestants competing in three rounds: Jeopardy!, Double Jeopardy!, and Final Jeopardy!
 In each round, contestants are presented trivia clues phrased as answers, to which they must respond in the form of a question that correctly identifies whatever the clue is describing.
-For example, if a contestant were to select "Presidents for $200", the resulting clue could be "This 'Father of Our Country' didn't really chop down a cherry tree", to which the correct response is "Who is/was George Washington?"
+For example, instead of asking, "Who is the only U.S. President to marry in the White House?" and the answer being "Grover Cleveland", the clue is "He is the only U.S. president to marry in the White House" and the contestant would respond by asking "Who is Grover Cleveland?"

-The Jeopardy! and Double Jeopardy! rounds each feature large electronic game boards consisting of six categories with five clues each.
+The Jeopardy! and Double Jeopardy! rounds each feature game boards consisting of six categories with five clues each.
 The clues are valued by dollar amounts from lowest to highest, ostensibly by difficulty.
 The values of the clues increased over time, with those in the Double Jeopardy! round always being double the range of the Jeopardy! round.
 On the original Jeopardy! series, clue values in the first round ranged from $10 to $50 in the Jeopardy! round and $20 to $100 in Double Jeopardy!
 On The All-New Jeopardy!, they ranged from $25 to $125 and $50 to $250.
-The 1984 series' first round originally ranged from $100 to $500 in Jeopardy! and $200 to $1,000 in Double Jeopardy!
+The 1984 series' clue values originally ranged from $100 to $500 in Jeopardy! and $200 to $1,000 in Double Jeopardy!
 These ranges were increased to $200–$1,000 and $400–$2,000, respectively, on November 26, 2001.